rancher/rancher.github.io/rancher/v1.4/en/installing-rancher/installing-server/index.md

    For each node, the `<IP_of_the_Node>` will be unique to each node, as it will be the IP of each specific node that is being added into the HA setup.

-   If you change `-p 8080:8080` to expose a different port, then you would also add `--advertise-http-port` to match the same port as part of the command.
+   If you change `-p 8080:8080` to expose the HTTP port to a different port on the host, you will need to add `--advertise-http-port <host_port>` to the command.

    > **Note:** You can get the help for the commands by running `docker run rancher/server --help`